-Born 1921, Henderson, KY; died 1993, East St. Louis, IL.

-Abraham Lincoln Walker was born in Henderson, Kentucky and moved to East St. Louis, Illinois at the age of seven.
+Abraham Lincoln Walker (b.
+1921, Henderson, KY; d.
+1993, East St. Louis, IL) moved to East St. Louis, Illinois at the age of seven.
 Through his early years and much of his adult life, the city was a thriving industrial and creative center, home to many artistic talents, among them, Josephine Baker, Tina Turner, Redd Foxx, Dick Gregory, Katherine Dunham, who founded the Performing Arts Training Center there, and Miles Davis, who lived just around the corner from the artist's house on Kansas Avenue.